 3. Cape Finisterre

-My favorite place in Galicia is undoubtedly Cape Finisterre, the “End of the Earth” (Finis Terrae) of the Romans.
-That corner is a rather magical one, so much that now many pilgrims choose not to end the Way in Santiago de Compostela, but in Finisterre.
+My favorite place in Galicia is undoubtedly Finisterre Cape, the “End of the Earth” (Finis Terrae) of the Romans.
+This corner on the Death Coast is a rather magical one, so much that now many pilgrims choose not to end the Way in Santiago de Compostela but in Finisterre.

 Being able to enjoy the sunset there is just a treat.
 Not surprisingly, the sunset at this cape is considered by many as one of the best in the world, both for its beauty and for being so legendary.